 Fact-checkers can find errors, clarify ideas, and avoid making any major mistakes in your content.
 Sending your content to a fact-checker should be the last step in your content creating process.

-Once your content has been strategized and written, it should be sent over to your fact-checker to review the article for facts, resources, and claims.
+Once your content has been strategised and written, it should be sent over to your fact-checker to review the article for facts, resources, and claims.

 You may have several different people performing these tasks, or you may just have one person doing it all, but regardless you should make sure that fact-checking gets its own specific step.